muydanny/backend-curriculum-site/module3/lessons/intro_to_caching_in_rails.md

 ## Step 2 — cache those items!

 Let's head over to the Items#index template (`app/views/items/index.html.erb`) and add some caching.
 Again, rails anticipates this very common use-case, so they give us a helper to make it as easy as possible.
+This particular cache helper is designed for **fragment caching**, which means we are caching a fragment of view logic that is computationally expensive (i.e. big database queries).
 The caching helper looks like this:

 `cache { "some work to generate the cached data" }`